Shorashim: Region

 Shorashim is part of the Misgav Regional Council, which consists of 35 Jewish and Bedouin villages sprawling over approximately 5,000 acres of the Western Galilee.
 It sits on Route 784 in the hills of the Western Galilee, nearly equidistant between the Misgav Regional Council and Karmiel, a city of approximately 60,000.
 (A regional council is similar to a county.)

 In addition to supporting the educational system and operating bus transportation, the Regional Council provides trash collection and other municipal services to Shorashim.
 The Regional Council center houses Council offices, schools (elementary through high school), health clinics, social services, parks, a community center, and a health/fitness club.
 Activities such as folk dancing, sports, lectures, and dance/choir/theater performances are available to all Misgav residents.

 Clinics from two of Israel’s larger health funds, Clalit and Maccabi, are located at the Misgav Regional Council center.
 Services at the clinics include family doctors and some specialists, nurses, physical therapists, pharmacy, social services, and a dental office.

 Government offices, banks, retail centers, supermarkets, restaurants, and larger medical clinics can all be found in Karmiel.
 The city’s cultural center sponsors professional theater, dance, cultural events, and performances by the Israeli Philharmonic.
 It also hosts an international dance festival each summer.

 From Shorashim, it is a 15-minute drive to the center of Karmiel, about 25 minutes to Tefen, and about 45 minutes to Yokneam and Haifa.
 The nearest train station is located in Karmiel.
 There are direct trains to Tel Aviv (a 1.5 hour train ride) and other locations throughout Israel.

 Amenities

-Shorashim has playgrounds, a basketball court, scenic hiking and walking trails, and landscaped pathways planted with indigenous trees such as olive and carob that give Shorashim a Galilee flair.
+Shorashim has playgrounds, a basketball court, scenic hiking and walking trails, and landscaped pathways planted with indigenous trees such as olive and carob.

-As with other outlying communities in Israel, a car (or two) is a necessity.
-There are direct buses to Haifa, Tel Aviv, and Jerusalem from the main Karmiel-Misgav road that runs below Shorashim, and there is limited public transportation that comes into Shorashim itself.
-Most residents drive to work, shopping, medical appointments, and cultural and sports activities.
+There are direct buses to Haifa, Tel Aviv, and Jerusalem from the main Karmiel-Misgav road that runs below Shorashim.
+Public transportation that comes into Shorashim itself is limited.